Writing a basic script

 , and then rename them.

-This generates the final output pictured below.
+This generates the final output below.
 You can see samples of more complex use cases on GitHub and refer to the pandas documentation.

 Write the output data